Florida State vs. North Carolina College Basketball Game Preview

 Tar heels can be flaky, but sometimes they are flaky on the plus side.

-They fought hard against Virginia and Marquette, but were able to hang the 91 on the road in a win over Duke as they just show a great promise that they feel they can go on a big run.
+They fought hard against Virginia and Marquette, but were able to hang the 91 on the road in a win over Duke as they continue to show just one promise that they could be good enough to go on a big run.

-The loss was a seven-match loss to Florida State, and no loss to Virginia.
+The loss was a seven-match loss to Florida State, and there was no loss for Virginia.
 It is possible that the team will be able to do everything on the inside, like it did in the wins of Louisville and Duke, and it is always going to be fantastic on the board.

 FSU is good at glass, but UNC ranks second in the country…